Monotonicity of discrete spectra of Dirichlet Laplacian in 3-dimensional layers: Asymmetry influence

-In the previous section, we demonstrated that the unfolding of a polyhedral layer in the symmetric case of a regular polyhedral angle, similar to increasing the opening angle of a V-shaped waveguide or a conical layer, leads to analogous behavior -- the eigenvalues below the threshold of the continuous spectrum depend monotonically on the degree of openness of the angle.
+In the previous section, we demonstrated that the unfolding of a regular polyhedral layer, similar to increasing the opening angle of a V-shaped waveguide or a conical layer, leads to analogous behaviour -- the eigenvalues below the threshold of the continuous spectrum depend monotonically on the degree of opening of the layer.
+It should be pointed out that the significant difference between polyhedral layers and the aforementioned planar and conical shapes is that not only the spectrum below the threshold but also the threshold value $\Lambda_\dagger$ itself depends on the degree of opening, since $\Lambda_\dagger$ is characterized by the geometry of the layer, in particular, its dihedral angles.
+It is the simultaneous changes of the discrete spectrum and the threshold $\Lambda_\dagger$ that is key to the example discussed below.

 It might appear that symmetry is not essential and serves only to simplify the formalization of the proof (see, in particular, Remark~\ref{rem-5}).
-However, asymmetry, especially in the rates at which the faces unfold, can lead to unexpected effects.
-Below, we present an example of two trihedral layers where one is obtained by unfolding the other, yet the more unfolded layer has eigenvalues below the threshold, whereas the less unfolded one does not.
-We call one trihedral layer more unfolded if all of plane and dihedral angles of its outer boundary are greater than the corresponding plane and dihedral angles of the other.
+However, asymmetry, especially in the rates at which the faces unfold, can lead to unexpected effects: since the threshold $\Lambda_\dagger$ shifts during unfolding of a layer, two spectra of two layers cannot be compared by examining eigenvalue behaviour only.
+Below, we present an example of two trihedral layers where one is obtained by unfolding the other, yet the more unfolded layer has eigenvalues below the (shifted) threshold, whereas the less unfolded one does not.
+We call a trihedral layer more unfolded if all plane and dihedral angles of its outer boundary are not less than the corresponding plane and dihedral angles of the other.

-Such an example follows from our work~\cite{BaMa24}, where it was shown that a trihedral layer with two right vertex angles and one sufficiently small vertex angle has no eigenvalues below the threshold.
-Increasing this small vertex angle eventually leads to the emergence of an eigenvalue.
-Indeed, in the case when this angle becomes right, the existence of such an eigenvalue is established in~\cite{BaAI20}.
+Such an example follows from our work~\cite{BaMa24}, where it was proved that a trihedral layer with two right vertex angles and one sufficiently small vertex angle has no eigenvalues below the threshold.
+Increase of this small vertex angle changes the layer geometry, hence, both egenvalues and the threshold value shifts, and eventually it leads to the emergence of an eigenvalue $\lambda_1<\Lambda_\dagger$.
+Indeed, in the limmiting case when this angle becomes right, the existence of such an eigenvalue is established in~\cite{BaAI20}.
+We conjecture that the observed eigenvalue emmergence/absorption effect is specific for the assymetry case and is not realized for regular layers.

-Thus, despite structural similarities among layers constructed from trihedral angles, the discrete spectrum may not always appear.
-This observation is formalized by the following theorem.

-\begin{theorem} Let $\Pi$ be a layer constructed from a trihedral angle with two right vertex angles at the vertex~$O'$ (see Fig.\ref{fig-03}).
-Then, for sufficiently small values of the third vertex angle $\alpha$, the spectral Dirichlet problem for the Laplace operator in $\Pi$ has no eigenvalues below the threshold of the essential spectrum. \end{theorem}